 For more information and to join the network - www.laudatosipray.org

-Please join us in praying for the following intention during the month of December:
+Please join us in praying for the following intention during the month of February:

-We, the Franciscan Sisters of Peace, continually respond to the call to be servants and to enter into solidarity with the “Minores” of our time - called to make the concerns of the poor and powerless our own.
 The most recent grant from the Minores Fund was for support of Seafarers & International House in New York city.
 Since 1873, Seafarers, operating under the auspices of the Lutheran Church, has responded to the urgent needs of vulnerable seafarers and immigrants.
 Funds were sent to the organization in support of the annual ‘Christmas At Sea’ program, which provides satchels of warm clothing to seafarers who are confined to ships due to long term contracts, and more so this year due to the lengthy delays in getting ships into port.
 We view these seafarers as “unseen essential workers” during the current pandemic, which keeps them separated from family during the holidays. |

 Sr. Carlita Volmer was born on January 19, 1922 in Paterson, NJ.
 Her parents, Charles J. Vollmer and Marie (Byrne) baptized her Catherine but she was always known as Kathleen.
 She had four sisters, Bernadette, Alice, Marie and Julia.
 Another girl, who was baptized Carlita, died as an infant.